 As the Academy Awards are due to take place this coming Sunday, the official voting process has now been closed as and from today, with the count now officially underway.

 All told, 6,687 (as of 2017) members of the Academy Of Motion Picture Arts and Sciences - that's AMPAS, for short - are eligible to vote and the turnout's like any other voting process.
 Sometimes it's high, sometimes it's low.
-This year, however, is expected to be pretty substantial and given how fraught with controversy it's been, there could even be an eleventh hour upset.
+After the official nominees are announced, voters normally have a four-week window to watch the movies concerned and cast their vote.

 But how does the actual voting process work?
 Who counts the votes?